HamStudy/hamstudy-hambook/tech2022/content/Part 3. Appendix/0 Preparing for the 2026 test.md

 > **Key Information:** You may operate your amateur radio from a *US-documented vessel in international waters* with the *master's permission*. {{< link id="T1C06" >}}

-If you're aboard a vessel that's documented or registered in the United States and you're in international waters, you can operate your amateur station—just make sure you have the ship's captain on board with the idea.
+If you're aboard a vessel that's documented or registered in the United States and you're in international waters, you can operate your amateur station — just make sure you have the ship's captain on board with the idea.

 ### Interference is Never Okay